racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK11.md

 # Seedlab Week #11 (Public Key Infrastructure - PKI)

-# Part 1: SeedLab Tasks
+# Part 1: Seedlab Tasks

 ### Initial Setup

-Before starting this SeedLab, there is a simple initial setup consisting of the following steps:
+Before starting this seedlab, there is a simple initial setup consisting of the following steps:
 - Launch the docker container for this seedlabs (which can be done with the `dcbuild` and `dcup` commands)
-- Add the necessary entries in the /etc/hosts file, mapping the container's IP address
+- Add the necessary entries in the `/etc/hosts` file, mapping the container's IP address

 <p align="center" justify="center">
     <img src="./assets/LOGBOOK11/init_hosts.png">
 </p>

 In this case, we added these two entries.
-The first one is necessary in order to follow the example of the SeedLab.
+The first one is necessary in order to follow the example of the seedlab.
 The second one corresponds to the custom name we will use throughout the rest of the tasks.

 ## Task 1: Becoming a Certificate Authority (CA)

-For this task, we will create a root Certificate Authority (self-signed) and use it to issue certificates for others (in this case, our "randomwebsite").
+For this task, we will create a root Certificate Authority (self-signed) and use it to issue certificates for others (in this case, `www.silva2024.com`).

 To become a root Certificate Authority, we will use OpenSSL with a different configurations.
 The default configuration file is located in `/usr/lib/ssl/openssl.cnf`.
 The first thing to do is to copy this configuration to a new directory (this way we can change it without consequences, and use it for the rest of the commands):
 ```sh